Step 5: going to court

 If you don't follow the trial timetable and the trial gets delayed, the court could order you to pay the other side's costs.

 If you have to go to court for a full trial, the judge will begin by deciding anything that has a bearing on how the rest of the trial will go.
+These are called ‘preliminary issues’.
 For example, one side might have failed to follow the directions or rules they were supposed to follow before the trial.

 The trial is the final hearing and will be when the court hears both sides’ evidence and makes a decision about your case.
-As you’re making the claim, the court will expect you or your representative to present your evidence first.
+As you're defending the claim, the court will ask your landlord or their representative to present their evidence first.